 To know more about the pose, click here: Adho Mukha Svanasana

 5. Halasana (Plow Pose)

 Halasana reduces the strain on your back and enhances your posture.
 It calms your brain, gives it a good stretch, and reduces stress.
-It keeps headaches and insomnia at bay.
+It keeps headaches and insomniai XA disorder characterized by the inability to fall and stay asleep for a prolonged period of time. at bay.